 Enhanced Tribal Benefit

-Low-income consumers on Tribal lands can receive a Lifeline discount of up to $34.25 per month, and up to a $100 reduction for first-time connection charges for Lifeline service at their primary residence.
+Low-income consumers on qualifying Tribal lands can receive a Lifeline discount of up to $34.25 per month on the cost of phone, internet, or bundled services, and up to a $100 reduction for first-time connection charges for voice service at their primary residence.

 This is a banner image displaying a landscape photo of Tribal lands.